jlviper44/Prismatic-Player/README.md

 1. To begin, install the lineto-circular-bold.ttf font
 2. Drag Prismatic Player into your Applications Folder
 3. Navigate to your Applications Folder and open Prismatic Player
-4. If you recieve an alert, stating that the Application cannot be verified, click cancel and follow these steps
+4. If you receive an alert, stating that the Application cannot be verified, click cancel and follow these steps
     1. Open System Preferences
     2. Navigate to Security and Privacy
     3. Navigate to General